-For Affordable Housing and Supportive Housing Development, submitted quarterly reports shall be accompanied by disbursement/accounting summaries of the Housing Program's segregated account, an updated development budget, applicable invoices, and progress photos taken at properties.
+For Affordable Housing, Workforce Housing and Supportive Housing developments, submitted quarterly reports shall be accompanied by disbursement/accounting summaries of the Housing Program's segregated account, an updated development budget, applicable invoices, and progress photos taken at properties.
 Documentation should match the information provided on the submitted quarterly reports.
-If permits weren't provided in the original application, they must be submitted once attained, if applicable.